Westminster Abbey

 • February 1515 Lady Chapel built by the Tudor king Henry VII is consecrated.

-• 1560 Westminster Abbey given ‘Royal Peculiar’ status, meaning it is not governed by the Church of England.
+• 1560 Westminster Abbey was given ‘Royal Peculiar’ status, meaning it is not governed by the Church of England.

 • 1920 Body of the Unknown Warrior laid to rest in the abbey.